 How to reach United Airlines by phone: United’s customer service phone number is 800-864-8331.
 Lost or damaged luggage?
 Call the Baggage Resolution Center at 800-335-2247.

-Social: @United is pretty active on Twitter when it comes to responding to customers’ needs.
-On Facebook, the airline does respond to individual patrons who post their concerns in the comments sections of the posts.
+Social media: @United is pretty active on Twitter when it comes to responding to customers’ needs.
+On Facebook, the airline frequently responds to individual patrons who post their concerns in the comments sections of the posts.

 The major airlines, as is the case in many industries these days, aren’t immune to having to react publicly and quickly to customer complaints.